pouchdb/pouchbase/README.md

 And your application should now keep your users data in sync wherever they login.

-Janus API
+PouchHost API
 ---------

-The Janus API is a simple JSON api served from http://janus.pouchdb.com/, if you dont want to use the provided JS client, then you can call it directly.
+The PouchHost API is a simple JSON api served from https://pouch.host/, if you dont want to use the provided JS client, then you can call it directly.

 # POST /login/